-- The University's approved Policies on Harassment and Discrimination, attached as Appendix 42A, Standards of Conduct attached as Appendix 42B and UNBC Emergency Response to Inappropriate, Disruptive or Threatening Behaviour attached as 42C, form part of this Agreement and apply to Members of the bargaining unit, subject to Article 42.2. - No changes to the Policies which affect Members shall be made without the consent of the Association through the mechanism of the Joint Committee for the Administration of the Agreement as outlined in Article 42.7.
-Where a relevant policy is updated, it will replace the existing Appendices 42A, Harassment and Discrimination, 42B, Standards of Conduct or 42C UNBC Emergency Response to Inappropriate, Disruptive or Threatening Behaviour. - The Parties agree that allegations against a Member under any of these policies shall not be the subject of disciplinary action except where, after a formal resolution under the relevant policy, a recommendation for discipline was made. - 42.4 Any investigations undertaken in accordance with any of the policies shall be governed by the terms of the relevant policy. - 42.5 Any disciplinary actions taken by the University against a Member pursuant to a finding under any of the relevant policies shall be in accordance with Article 45 of this Agreement and are grievable pursuant to the provisions of Article 44. - 42.6 By May 30 of each year, the President shall provide a report to the UNBC community, with a copy to the Association, which shall contain a statistical record of complaints filed under the policies and any observations with respect to the administration of the policies. - In all dealings with the University on matters governed by the policies contained in Appendices 42A,42B or 42C, Members, whether complainants, respondents, or witnesses, have the right to be represented or accompanied by, someone of the Member's choosing; at the Member's option this may be someone appointed by the Association. - The Parties agree that it is desirable to have common UNBC policies for all employees governing Harassment and Discrimination, Standards of Conduct and Emergency Response to Inappropriate, Disruptive or Threatening Behaviour. - The Parties agree that the Harassment and Discrimination Policy is not intended to inhibit normal social relationships, freedom of expression or academic freedom. - The Parties agree that confidentiality of the identity of persons and the circumstances of the complaint under investigation must be ensured as far as is reasonably possible.
+- The Employer's approved Policies on Harassment and Discrimination, attached as Appendix 42A and Standards of Conduct attached as Appendix 42B form part of this Agreement and apply to Members of the bargaining unit, subject to Article 42.2. - 42.2 No changes to the Policies which affect Members shall be made without the consent of the Association through the mechanism of the Joint Consultation Committee as outlined in Article 42.7.
+Where a relevant policy is updated, it will replace the existing Appendices 42A, Harassment and Discrimination, or 42B, Standards of Conduct. - The Parties agree that allegations against a Member under any of these policies shall not be the subject of disciplinary action except where, after a formal resolution under the relevant policy, a recommendation for discipline was made. - 42.4 Any investigations undertaken in accordance with any of the policies shall be governed by the terms of the relevant policy. - 42.5 Any disciplinary actions taken by the Employer against a Member pursuant to a finding under any of the relevant policies shall be in accordance with Article 45B of this Agreement and are grievable pursuant to the provisions of Article 44. - 42.6 By May 30 of each year, the President shall provide a report to the UNBC community, with a copy to the Association, which shall contain a statistical record of complaints filed under the policies and any observations with respect to the administration of the policies. - 42.7 In all dealings with the Employer on matters governed by the policies contained in Appendices 42A or 42B Members, whether complainants, respondents, or witnesses, have the right to be represented or accompanied by, someone of the Member's choosing; at the Member's option this may be someone appointed by the Association. - The Parties agree that it is desirable to hav1e common UNBC policies for all employees governing Harassment and Discrimination, and Standards of Conduct. - The Parties agree that the Harassment and Discrimination Policy is not intended to inhibit normal social relationships, freedom of expression or academic freedom. - 42.10 The Parties agree that confidentiality of the identity of persons and the circumstances of the complaint under investigation must be ensured as far as is reasonably possible.
 Persons may be identified if the withholding of such information places any other person in physical danger. - The Parties agree that there shall be fair, prompt and judicious action on allegations under all appendices covered by this Article.

-APPENDIX 42A UNBC HARASSMENT AND DISCRIMINATION POLICY (Senate Motion S-200908.03)
+APPENDIX 42A UNBC HARASSMENT & DISCRIMINATION POLICY